office@brunswickpark.southwark.sch.uk

 • Teacher Training

-Children access the mainstream environment where appropriate and work alongside their mainstream peers.
-Children are assessed using a ‘small steps’ approach which demonstrates their progress in clear and precise stages; this allows for progress to be tracked in small increments and targets to be set according to individual needs.
-Children work in a structured and ASC-friendly environment; our staff receive training regularly to support the delivery of a variety of ASC strategies and techniques.
+Resource Based children have individually designed timetables based on their individual needs, strengths and abilities.
+They access the mainstream environment and work alongside their mainstream peers where appropriate.
+Attainment and progress are tracked using a ‘small steps’ approach that shows progress in clear and precise stages.
+These small increments of progress are used to inform individual, personalised targets.
+Children in the Resource Base work in a structured, autism-friendly environment; our staff receive training regularly to support the delivery of a variety of strategies and techniques.
+We work closely with parents communicate with them regularly.

 PECS (Picture Exchange Communication System):